Jackson's chameleon

-Jackson's chameleon (Trioceros jacksonii), also known as Jackson's horned chameleon, three-horned chameleon or Kikuyu three-horned chameleon, is a species of chameleon (family Chamaeleonidae) native to East Africa, and introduced to Hawaii, Florida, and California.
+Jackson's chameleon (Trioceros jacksonii), also known commonly as Jackson's horned chameleon, the three-horned chameleon, and the Kikuyu three-horned chameleon, is a species of chameleon, a lizard in the family Chamaeleonidae.
+The species is native to East Africa, and introduced to Hawaii, Florida, and California.
+There are three recognized subspecies.

 Taxonomy

 Jackson's chameleon was described by Belgian-British zoologist George Albert Boulenger in 1896.

 Etymology

 The generic name, Trioceros, is derived from the Greek τρί- (tri-) meaning "three" and κέρας (kéras) meaning "horns".
 This is in reference to the three horns found on the heads of males.

-The specific name, jacksonii, is a Latinized form of English explorer and ornithologist Frederick John Jackson's last name, who was serving as the first Governor of Kenya at the time.
+The specific name, jacksonii, is a Latinized form of the last name of English explorer and ornithologist Frederick John Jackson, who was serving as the first Governor of Kenya at the time of Boulenger's description.

-The English word chameleon (also chamaeleon) derives from Latin chamaeleō, a borrowing of the Ancient Greek χαμαιλέων (khamailéōn), a compound of χαμαί (khamaí) "on the ground" and λέων (léōn) "lion".
-The Greek word is a calque translating the Akkadian nēš qaqqari, "ground lion".

 Subspecies

-The three subspecies, including the nominate, are:
+The following three subspecies are recognized as being valid, including the nominate subspecies.